For experiments involving the use of electrical stimulation, the ARC has developed the following parameters for pain categorization of animals.

 For ANESTHETIZED Animals

-Generally, animals must be listed in Pain Category D (pain/distress relieved by use of appropriate anesthetics, analgesics, tranquilizers or by euthanasia) due to the application of anesthesia.
-However, Pain Category E is appropriate if the procedures are expected to cause tissue damage resulting in pain that cannot be relieved upon recovery.
-If Pain Category E is found to be appropriate, the investigator must provide scientific justification for (1) the total amount of shock to be applied and (2) withholding analgesia or other pain-relieving drugs following recovery from anesthesia.
+Anesthetized animals subjected to electrical stimulation must be listed in Pain Category D (i.e., pain/distress relieved by use of appropriate anesthetics, analgesics, tranquilizers or by euthanasia) if the application of anesthesia is intended to alleviate pain or distress.
+Placement of animals in Pain Category E is appropriate if the stimulation procedures are expected to cause tissue damage resulting in pain that cannot be relieved upon recovery from anesthesia.
+Scientific justification must be provided for (1) the total amount of shock to be applied and (2) withholding analgesia or other pain-relieving drugs following recovery from anesthesia.